kevingo710/ngninx-moodle-wp/README.md

 * Share this project 📢
 * Invite me a coffee ☕
-* Give me a start ⭐
+* Give me a star ⭐